justin-1022/Growth/README.md

 SpawnNode, Node = spawns in creatures (only visible in edit mode)

-Food = speckles visible on screen, spawend by tiles, consumed by creatures for energy, 3 tiers of food available Edit mode: edit mode can be toggled with "e"
+Food = speckles visible on screen, spawned by tiles, consumed by creatures for energy, 3 tiers of food available Edit mode: edit mode can be toggled with "e"